csc301-winter-2018/observer-and-adapter-example/README.md

  *  Our [Stock](src/csc301/observerExample/Stock.java) can only be observed by `StockObserver`s.

 The scenario described above is very common.
-In fact, many times you run into such a scenario where both components (`Application` and `Stock`, in the exaple above) are libraries that you cannot change.
+In fact, many times you run into such a scenario where both components (`Application` and `Stock`, in the example above) are libraries that you cannot change.

 How to handle the mismatch?
 Build an adapter.